 Board of Directors

-The largest printer in Canada and fourth-largest in North America, TC Transcontinental is also the country’s leading publisher of consumer magazines and French-language educational resources, and one of its leading community newspaper publishers.
+The largest printer in Canada, TC Transcontinental is also one of its leading community newspaper publishers, and a publisher of consumer magazines and French-language educational resources.
 TC Transcontinental distinguishes itself by creating strategic partnerships that integrate the Company into its customers’ value chain.
 From mass marketing to highly personalized marketing, from print to digital, the Company offers its customers a multiplatform marketing communications service.

 TC Transcontinental is a company whose values, including respect, innovation and integrity, are central to its operation.

 TC Transcontinental has set up an innovative operating structure so that it can meet the individual needs of its major customer categories.
 The Company's operations are grouped into two major sectors, printing and packaging, and media.